- Home

 The day of the surgery

-Here we provide a general overview of what may happen on the day of the surgery.
+Here is a general overview of what may happen on the day of the surgery.
 Procedures vary between hospitals and according to whether you have surgery as an inpatient or outpatient.

 Learn more about: